About Wallyford Learning Campus

 Dance studio with wooden floor and full length mirror and bar.

-Finally there is the assembly hall that can seat 200 comfortably, it is fitted for light and sounds for shows or a projector and speakers for presenting.
+Finally, the assembly hall can seat 200 comfortably, it is fitted with lighting and sound facilities for shows and a projector and speakers for presentations.

 Assemby hall auditorium with bench seating on mutiple levels running down to the stage area.